 The Associate Vice Chancellor of Human Resources has the responsibility to:

-Provide appropriate management reports to include: (a) the spread of ratings within each department/office for employees by gender, ethnicity, and occupational activity code; and (b) an annual report to the Office of State Personnel.
+- Provide appropriate management reports to include: (a) the spread of ratings within each department/office for employees by gender, ethnicity, and occupational activity code; and (b) an annual report to the Office of State Human Resources.

 Responsible Office: Business Affairs